klaudiosinani/qoa/readme.md

 ## Configuration

-Qoa can be collectively configured through the unary `config()` function, which accepts an object containing the following two attributes: `prefix` & `underlineQuery`.
+Qoa can be collectively configured through the unary `qoa.config()` function, which accepts an object containing the following two attributes: `prefix` & `underlineQuery`.
 The configuration is applied to all prompts belonging to the targeted qoa instance.

 ##### `prefix`